collective/Products.EasyNewsletter/UPGRADE.md

 - Move aggregation templates into a behavior for Collections, so that every selected collection can have a different aggregation template.
 This makes the ENLTemplate CT obsolete.
 - Upgrade step: Hide AT CT's from Menu
 - Upgrade step: Migrate AT content to DX
+- Upgrade step: Migrate subscriber portlets to use the new DX objects
 - Upgrade step: Remove old AT content